jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's our ancestors in the video, and it should be all of us today too.
 So, if you despise your job, see conspiracies everywhere, worry about climate change, get intimidated by the uber-rich, are scared about COVID-19... fine, you've spotted a problem.

 What are you going to do about it?
-Wait to cast a vote in an election, or use a tool to stop the flood, heal the wound, and solve the problem?
+Wait to cast a vote in an election, or use a tool to solve the problem?

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
 A few weeks ago, these habits didn't even exist, and it's already taboo to flaunt them.
 Our society can still adapt when we realize we should.

-Good thing because we have a lot more evolution left to do.
+It's good practice, because we have a lot more evolution left to do.

 I wrote this book to get you dreaming about them all.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies by making unhappy people realize the big picture.
 That our choices are our most potent political weapon.
 That with advanced technology, our choices are, in fact, levers for change.